 By one month of age, the neonatal transition is complete, but the infant’s cardiovascular and respiratory systems remain immature.
 Heart rate stays elevated relative to adults – 100–160 bpm is the expected range throughout infancy.
 Resting heart rates at the lower end of this range (around 100 bpm) are more common in older, larger infants; younger infants often run closer to 130–160 bpm at rest.

 Respiratory rate in infants is highly variable.
 Infants breathe faster when crying, feeding, or mildly agitated.
-Assess respiratory rate in a sleeping or quietly awake infant for the most accurate baseline.
-A rate above 60 breaths/min in an infant at rest warrants further evaluation — this is the threshold for tachypnea and may indicate bronchiolitis, pneumonia, or congenital heart disease.
+Assess respiratory rate in a sleeping or calm infant for the most accurate baseline.
+A rate above 60 breaths/min in an infant at rest warrants further evaluation – this is the threshold for tachypnea and may indicate bronchiolitis, pneumonia, or congenital heart disease.

 Blood pressure rises steadily through infancy as the vascular system matures and body mass increases.
 By 12 months, a typical infant’s systolic BP is in the 90–100 mmHg range.